wangkuanhua/IBM-Data-Science-Professional-Certificate/03. Data Science Methodology/README.md

 # Data Science Methodology

 ## 📑 Guideline
-- Describe what a methodology is and why data scientists need a methodology.
+✔️  Describe what a methodology is and why data scientists need a methodology.</br>
-- Apply the six stages in the Cross-Industry Process for Data Mining (CRISP-DM) methodology to analyze a case study.
+✔️  Apply the six stages in the Cross-Industry Process for Data Mining (CRISP-DM) methodology to analyze a case study.</br>
-- Determine an appropriate analytic model including predictive, descriptive, and classification models to analyze a case study.
+✔️  Determine an appropriate analytic model including predictive, descriptive, and classification models to analyze a case study.</br>
-- Determine appropriate sources of data for your data science project.
+✔️  Determine appropriate sources of data for your data science project.</br>

 ## 🏆 Certificate
 To verify the certificate, click the images to follow the links.